djrbliss/loki/README.txt

 =============================

-Loki is a set of tools for creating and flashing custom kernels and recoveries on the AT&T and Verizon branded Samsung Galaxy S4.
+Loki is a set of tools for creating and flashing custom kernels and recoveries on the AT&T and Verizon branded Samsung Galaxy S4, the Samsung Galaxy S4 Active, and various locked LG devices.
 For an explanation of how the exploit works, please see the technical blog post at:

 http://blog.azimuthsecurity.com/2013/05/exploiting-samsung-galaxy-s4-secure-boot.html